MINI Electric boot space & seating

 There’s a movable boot floor, although we expect most buyers will use the storage area beneath for the cables.
 Total boot space with the rear seats folded flat is 731 litres – again, the same as the petrol MINI.

 For comparison’s sake, it’s worth mentioning that the Honda e’s 171-litre boot is smaller than the MINI’s, although the Japanese car's five-door layout makes it much easier to get into the back.
 The Renault ZOE is a better bet if you regularly carry lots of luggage; its 338-litre boot is pretty much unrivalled in this class.

 - 1VerdictThe MINI Electric is a fun, fast and chic small electric car, but its relatively modest driving range may put some buyers off

 - 2Range, battery & chargingA relatively modest 145-mile range may put some buyers off the MINI Electric, but for a lot of suburban and urban dwellers, that'll be enough

-- 6Practicality & boot space - currently readingThe MINI Electric isn't particularly practical, but the interior and boot are at least the same size as the petrol model's
+- 6Boot space, seating & practicality - currently readingThe MINI Electric isn't particularly practical, but the interior and boot are at least the same size as the petrol model's

 - 7Reliability & safety ratingThe MINI Electric is too new to give an accurate reliability assessment yet, but the brand’s other models tend to fare well in owner surveys